 Drainage was not an issue; despite different perforation areas, sizes, and configurations, all the spoons filtered out water, oil, and sauce equally well.
 While we generally preferred spoons that held more food, it was possible for a spoon to be too big.
 One spoon had an extra-long bowl, and its nose bumped against the inside of pots and skillets as we tried to delicately scoop up food.
 For the most part, however, the depth and shape of their bowls mattered more than capacity.
 Shallow bowls slid under food more easily than spoons with deep bowls, and broad bowls held large, irregular foods like jumbo shrimp more securely.

-The material of the spoon gave us mixed benefits.
-Nylon and silicone slotted spoons were lighter than stainless-steel models and thus easier to use for extended periods.
+There are a few trade-offs when it comes to the material of the slotted spoons.
+Nylon and silicone slotted spoons were generally lighter than stainless-steel models and thus easier to use for extended periods.
 Silicone spoons were easy to hold, but their tacky exterior meant that their bowls tended to catch and drag on the bottom of pans.
-More problematic, nylon and silicone bowls tended to be thicker, making it harder to get them up and under food in skillets and saucepans; these spoons tended to push slippery shrimp and meatballs around instead.
+In general, we preferred models with thin bowl edges.
+Nylon and silicone bowls tended to be thicker than metal models, making it harder to get them up and under food in skillets and saucepans; these spoons tended to push slippery shrimp and meatballs around instead.
 By contrast, stainless-steel spoons were heavier but typically had much thinner bowl edges, making it easier to slide them underneath food.
-The metal spoons were also more durable.

-Our new favorite, the Cuisinart Stainless Steel Slotted Spoon, provided the best of both worlds.
-It had a wide, shallow, very thin bowl that slid under food easily, and because its comfortable, rounded handle was hollow, it was almost as light as a nonmetal spoon.
+Our all-around favorite, the Cuisinart Stainless Steel Slotted Spoon, provides the best of both worlds.
+It has a wide, shallow, very thin bowl that slid under food easily, and because i...